 2. Improve or worsen your design & user experience

-Your WordPress theme, of course, features one of the most critical modern website factors – namely, your design.
-Naturally, using a theme that satisfies you makes your experience more enjoyable – and work doesn’t feel like work.
+Your WordPress theme, of course, controls one of the most critical modern website factors: your design.
+Naturally, using a theme that satisfies you makes the experience more enjoyable – and work does not feel like work.
+Design elements directly influence engagement metrics like bounce rate and dwell time.

-However, website design is even more critical from yet another party’s point of view – that of your users.
-User experience is crucial in your conversion rates and SEO, and therefore a theme might improve or ruin that.
+However, website design is even more critical from the point of view of your users.
+User experience is crucial for your conversion rates and SEO; therefore, a theme might either improve or ruin it.
+Modern standards like the W3C WCAG 2.2 guidelines also suggest that accessibility is part of a high-quality user experience.

-In almost all instances, when changing an existing website’s theme, users are initially confused until they get used to it again.
-That is subjective and can’t be judged upfront.
+In almost all instances, when changing an existing website’s theme, users are initially confused until they get used to it.
+While that is subjective and hard to judge upfront, search engines notice if users quickly leave your site due to poor navigation.

-However, there are also many objective factors that you can effectively judge your theme against before deciding on implementing it.
-I find this topic exciting – and recommend that you at least generally familiarize yourself with it if you’re running a website.
-Here’s a great list of 100 UX design tips I highly recommend.
+But there are also many objective factors that you can use to judge a theme before deciding on it.
+I find this topic exciting and recommend that you familiarize yourself with it if you are running a website.
+Here is updated UX guidance from NN/g that I highly recommend.

 3. Secretly modify your SEO metadata

-Your theme can also affect how robots like Google see your design.
-That’s because different themes can contain or edit additional metadata that Google uses to understand your page better.
+Your theme can also affect how robots like Google see your site.
+That is because different themes can contain or edit additional metadata that Google uses to understand your page better.
+Matt Cutts, former head of webspam at Google, once advised that theme changes should be handled cautiously to avoid technical pitfalls like broken links.

-SEO metadata like the page title and meta description are not direct ranking factors – in that they alone will not determine where you rank.
-However, they are an indirect factor in influencing the user’s decision on whether to click on your website.
+SEO metadata like the page title and meta description are not direct ranking factors – meaning they alone will not determine where you rank.
+However, they are indirect factors that influence a user’s decision on whether to click on your website.
+Professional audits often show that keeping consistent metadata is key during a redesign.

 If you currently rank high for a target keyword, changing that page title even by accident can cost you rankings in the long term.
 To learn more about the effects of changing page titles on SEO, read this post.